ananthajanakiraman/Applied-Machine-Learning-Projects/Linear-Regression-Exploration/README.md

 Then, I plotted the residual against the fitted values in log-log and in original coordinates as seen below.

+**Log-Log plot of Residual vs Fitted values**
 <img src="pic3.png">
+**Original coordinates plot of Residual vs Fitted values**
 <img src="pic4.png">

+The residual vs fitted plots above indicate that the residuals depart from 0 systematically.
+The residual values increase and are larger for smaller values of x and smaller for larger values of x, they again increase for larger values of x indicating clearly that a non-linear model would better describe the relationship between the two variables.
+The prediction would be better if we formulated a non-linear model rather than a linear one.
+So, based on this observation, I believe the regression model in original coordinates with the regression curve fit to the data points would perform better of the two in predicting the concentration.